-I appreciate the seniors giving other parents the most powerful parenting tips.
+I appreciate the seniors giving other parents the most positive parenting tips.
 If I could sum it up in a few sentences from them it would be the following:

 “Thank you for developing a relationship with us and encouraging us to be the best.
 Trust us with what we have learned.
 We will make you proud.
 When we do mess up (and we will), please continue to love us as your own.”